euler-xyz/evk-periphery/docs/swaps.md

 The swaps can be performed in one of 3 modes:
 - exact input

   In this mode, all of the provided input token is expected to be swapped for an unknown amount of the output token.
 The proceeds are expected to be sent to a vault, to be skimmed by the user, or back to the swapper contract.
 The latter option is useful when performing complex, multi-stage swaps, where the output token is accumulated in the swapper before being consumed at the end of the operation.
-Note that the available handlers (1Inch and Uniswap Auto Router) execute a payload encoded off-chain, so a lot of the parameters passed to the `swap` funtion will be ignored and only the amount of input token encoded in the payload will be swapped, even if the swapper holds more.
+Note that the available handler (`GenericHandler`) executes a payload encoded off-chain, so a lot of the parameters passed to the `swap` funtion will be ignored and only the amount of input token encoded in the payload will be swapped, even if the swapper holds more.

 - exact output

   In this mode, the swapper is expected to purchase a specified amount of the output token in exchange for an unknown amount of the input token.
 The input token amount provided to the swapper acts as an implicit slippage limit.
 Currently available handlers (Uniswap V2 and V3) will check the current balance of the output token held by the swapper and adjust the amount of token to buy to only purchase the remainder.
 This feature can be used to construct multi-stage swaps.
 For instance, in the first stage, most of the token is bought through a dex aggregator, which presumably offers better price, but doesn't provide exact output swaps.
 The proceeds are directed to the swapper contract.
 In the second stage another `swap` call is executed, and the remainder is bought directly in Uniswap, where exact output trades are supported.

   In exact output trades, the remaining, unused input token amount is automatically redeposited for the account specified in `SwapParams.accountIn` in a vault specified in `SwapParams.vaultIn`.

+  Note that the generic handler can also be invoked in exact output mode.
+The swap will be executed as per the request encoded off-chain, but swapper will attempt to return unused input token balance if any.

 - target debt (swap and repay)